 Whether you’re new to travel therapist jobs or just want to know a little bit more about how state income tax applies to your travel therapist salary, we’ve compiled some FAQs to help point you in the right direction.
-If a high-paying therapy job is what you’re looking for, take a moment to review the Travel Force Tax Advantage Plan.
+If a high-paying therapy job is what you’re looking for, take a moment to review the American Traveler Allied Tax Advantage Plan.
 It could make a big difference in take home pay.

 Frequently Asked State Tax Questions from Travel Therapists

 Will my travel therapist salary be subject to state income tax in states where I work?

 Yes, physical therapist salaries and travel therapy jobs income is taxable in worksite states, even though you may reside in another state.

 How many states deduct state income tax from travel therapist salary?

 Currently 41 U.S. States have a state income tax.
 However, Florida, Alaska, New Hampshire, Texas, Nevada, Tennessee, Washington, Wyoming, South Dakota don’t tax travel therapy jobs or physical therapist salaries.